rakhimov/scram/doc/scram_coding_standards.rst

 -------------------------------------------------

 * Exceptions are used.
 (This is not recommended by GCSG.)
-* Header guards do not include the source folder name.
 * Streams are used instead of *printf-like routines*.
 * GUI front-end source files are a mix of the Qt style and Google style.
 * C++11 features are not allowed.
 Only Boost features are used instead.